se-edu/duke/README.md

 **Importing the project into IntelliJ**

-1. Open IntelliJ (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project dialog first).
+1. Open IntelliJ (if you are not in the welcome screen, click `FileManager` > `Close Project` to close the existing project dialog first).
 1. Set up the correct JDK version.
    * Click `Configure` > `Structure for new Projects` (in older versions of Intellij:`Configure` > `Project Defaults` > `Project Structure`).
    * If JDK 11 is listed in the drop down, select it.
 If it is not, click `New...` and select the directory where you installed JDK 11.